 How to Avoid Over £3 Billion in Tax

-The news that (allegedly) the recently deceased Duke of Westminster’s Estate (the Grosvenor Estate) will largely be passed on with no Inheritance Tax payable has created a furore, to say the least!
+The news that (allegedly) the deceased Duke of Westminster’s Estate (the Grosvenor Estate) will largely be passed on with no Inheritance Tax payable has created a furore, to say the least!

 The figures involved are staggering; estimates of an Estate Value of somewhere around £9-£12 Billion suggest that a strict interpretation of IHT rules and rates means the tax saving could be somewhere between £3.5 Billion and £4.8 Billion.